Vinitkumar041196/todo-cli/README.md

     - -index or -i : Index of todo
 5. list : List all the todos as table

+You can pass an optional flag -o for the command 1-4 to automatically print the output the given execution.

+e.g. ./todo-cli add -t "new title" -o

 ---

 ## Usage:

 Build from source code: